ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Identifier Alignment Examples {#identifier-alignment-examples}

 The following examples illustrate the DMARC mechanism's use of Identifier Alignment.
-For brevity's sake, only message header fields are shown, as message bodies are not considered when conducting DMARC checks.
+For brevity's sake, only message header fields and relevant SMTP commands are shown, as message bodies are not considered when conducting DMARC checks.

 ###  SPF {#spf}